leanerr/DeepSample4NLP/README.md

 ## Cloning the Repository

-To get started with the DeepSample project, clone the repository from GitHub:
+To get started with this project, clone the repository from GitHub:

 ```bash
 git clone https://github.com/leanerr/DeepSample4NLP.git